Electronic/fiber artwork by Phillip Stearns

 I reached out and circled both of her wrists, drawing her hands towards me.
 Come here, I said.

 I don't know.
 I don't know if I thought Kai was my match or if I thought she wasn't.
 I don't know what I believed at the time, and if you ask me to tell you definitively, it's all very murky.
-I knew only what I felt, which was that this was Kai, the girl I had known for 16 years, and I could not leave her.
+I knew only what I felt, which was this was Kai, the girl I had known for 16 years, and I could not leave her.

 Our parents tried their best to separate us.
 Kai's family took up (what they hoped to be temporary) residence in a modest house on the East Side of the island, which placed her at a different school, making it much harder for Kai and I to spend time together.
 Nonetheless, we made up extracurricular activities and imaginary friends and found ways to see each other at least once a week, usually by our beach.
-Looking back, I suppose it's naïve to believe our parents never knew, but I think they were hopeful that with enough time and distance and the appearance of our true matches, we would eventually tire of the inconvenience of these clandestine meetings.
+Looking back, I suppose it's naïve to believe our parents never knew, but I think they were hopeful with enough time and distance and the appearance of our true matches, we would eventually tire of the inconvenience of these clandestine meetings.

 The subject of that last factor became a source of endless anxiety for Kai.